alxshelepenok/lumen/content/posts/fleek-network-getting-started-guide.md

     bafybeifyjj2bjhtxmp235vlfeeiy7sz6rzyx3lervfk3ap2nyn4rggqgei.car

 The content is a string binary that only an interpreter can understand.
-Still, you can assert the file size by executing a simple list command to check the files in the “output” directory, as follows:
+Still, you can assert the file size by executing a simple list command to check the files in the `output` directory, as follows:

     ls -hl ./output